Lessons from Graduate Student Instructors on the Peer Review of Teaching.

 Assistant Dean for Academic Affairs

-Hugh Crumley is Assistant Dean for Academic Affairs in The Graduate School, where he leads Duke’s portfolio of academic development programs for graduate students.
-He directs the Certificate in College Teaching (~500 participants annually) and the Preparing Future Faculty program, and oversees research-ethics and TA-training initiatives serving 3,800+ graduate students.
-His work emphasizes inclusive teaching, digital pedagogy, and peer-learning communities.
+Hugh Crumley is Assistant Dean for Academic Affairs in Duke University’s Graduate School, where he leads academic development programs supporting graduate student teaching.
+He founded and directs the Certificate in College Teaching (~500 participants annually) and the Preparing Future Faculty program, and oversees research ethics and teaching assistant training serving more than 3,800 graduate students.
+His work focuses on inclusive teaching, digital pedagogy, and peer learning communities.

-Hugh leads Duke’s Advance HE Fellowship pathway and is completing Senior Fellowship (SFHEA).
-His scholarship focuses on peer observation, graduate-teaching development, and interdisciplinary pedagogy.
-He has served as a Fulbright reviewer and elected member of the POD Network Board of Directors, and has collaborated with institutions across North America, Europe, and South America.
+His scholarship examines peer observation, graduate teaching development, and interdisciplinary pedagogy.
+He has served as a Fulbright reviewer and as an elected member of the POD Network Board of Directors.
+He is a Senior Fellow of Advance HE (SFHEA).

 Unless otherwise indicated, scholarly articles published by Duke faculty members are made available here with a CC-BY-NC (Creative Commons Attribution Non-Commercial) license, as enabled by the Duke Open Access Policy.
 If you wish to use the materials in ways not already permitted under CC-BY-NC, please consult the copyright owner.
 Other materials are made available here through the author’s grant of a non-exclusive license to make their work openly accessible.